Evaluating information retrieval

 • when evaluating the performance of the system you have, don’t forget to register what is missing

 • Inventory issues - Lack of data to fulfill certain user requests.
-Better algorithm can’t help with that,
+Better algorithm can’t help with that -⇒ design a fallback scenario or a baseline algorithm

 • Capability issues - Functionality gaps where a system can’t perform certain types of queries or filters.